mvolkmann/blog/src/smalltalk/41-morphic.md

 ## Embedding

-To embed a morph into another (such as a LayoutMorph) so they are treated as a single unit and can be positioned together:
+To embed a `Morph` into another (such as a LayoutMorph) so they are treated as a single unit and can be positioned together:

-- Drag a morph on top of its intended parent morph.
+- Drag a `Morph` on top of its intended parent `Morph`.
-- Open the halo of the morph.
+- Open the halo of the `Morph`.
 - Click the blue Menu handle.
-- Hover over "embed into" to display a popup containing the names of every morph under the one being embedded.
+- Hover over "embed into" to display a popup containing the names of every `Morph` under the one being embedded.
-  Hover over each option to highlight the corresponding morph, which helps to verify the correct selection.
+  Hover over each option to highlight the corresponding `Morph`, which helps to verify the correct selection.
-- Click the name of the morph that will become the parent.
+- Click the name of the `Morph` that will become the parent.
-  Often the intended parent morph is a "LayoutMorph".
+  Often the intended parent `Morph` is a "LayoutMorph".

 ## LayoutMorph